jmjrawlings/MiniZinc.Net/README.md

 Create, parse and solve [MiniZinc](https://www.minizinc.org/) constraint models from C# and F#.

-> *PLEASE NOTE*
+> *USERS BEWARE*
 >
+> This is pre-release software.
+>
-> This is still very much a work in progress.
-I'm only making it public at this point because the parser is pretty good and I'm
-> sure others can benefit from it.
+> I'm only making it public at this point because the parser looking really good and I'm sure others can benefit from it.
+>

 ## Immediate Goals